A reference package for building Linux-capable System on Chips (SoCs)

 CoreLink NIC-400 Network Interconnect

 The NIC-400 enables you to create a complete high performance, optimized, and AMBA-compliant network infrastructure.
-The infrastructure can range from a single bridge component to a complex interconnect of up to 128 masters and 64 slaves of AMBA protocols.
+The infrastructure can range from a single bridge component to a complex interconnect of up to 128 requesters and 64 subordinates of AMBA protocols.
+This IP is not included in the Corstone-500 Preconfigured.
+A preconfigured instance of the IP is available in SSE-500 subsystem.

 True Random Number Generator